kaygar86/kickstarter-analysis/README.md

 ## Analysis and Challenges:

-We performed data analysis on several thousand crowdfunding projects to see if there are any trends that make a campaign more likely to be successful.
-We analyzed two data points, launch date and goal amount.
+We performed data analysis on several thousand crowdfunding projects to see if we could find any trends that make a campaign more likely to be successful.
+We analyzed two data points - launch date and goal amount.

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/66224990/162535786-e245d62d-b658-4c81-a3dd-6c52acc60c93.png)
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/66224990/162535812-afd5c23e-a0d8-4f1c-b523-86e1aab6e41a.png)